broccolihero13/cli_tools/README.md

 # CLI Tools

 A collection of Ruby CLI tools using [Thor](https://github.com/rails/thor) to help with common tasks.
-This repository includes tools like `csv_to_json.rb` for converting CSV files to JSON format.

 ## Prerequisites